Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Recycling creates a more resilient economy for local businesses and residents, provides opportunities for innovation and creates a brighter, safer future for all of us, including our kids.

-Recycling does not just conserve natural resources like timber and minerals; it also reduces the amount of energy required to create goods.
-More efficient processes help reduce greenhouse gas emissions which contribute to adverse health impacts from air pollution and human-caused climate change.
+Recycling conserves natural resources like timber and minerals and reduces the amount of energy required to create goods.
+More efficient processes help to also reduce greenhouse gas emissions which contribute to adverse health impacts from air pollution and human-caused climate change.

 Recycling also creates well-paying jobs in recycling and manufacturing industries.